 Sometimes women and their families don’t readily accept the idea of a VBAC.
 The fear is that the uterine scar from the previous cesarean will rupture and cause serious complications for the baby and the mother.

 “In our hospital, more than 4 out of 5 women attempting a VBAC have a vaginal delivery without any complications.
 However, scar rupture can occur in about 1% of women.
-When this happens, an immediate cesarean is required.
-So it’s important that VBAC is attempted in a good set up where there is a 24-hour operating theatre” says Dr. Rinku Sengupta, a consultant obstetrician-gynecologist at Sitaram Bhartia Institute in Delhi.
+This can be safely managed with an immediate cesarean.
+So it’s important that VBAC is attempted in a good hospital with a 24-hour operating theatre” says Dr. Rinku Sengupta, a consultant obstetrician-gynecologist at Sitaram Bhartia Institute in Delhi.

 Chandni’s experience of a VBAC

 “I had a C-section the first time I delivered and I was in pain for 45 days after the surgery.”
 Chandni Verma recalls.